Right Arrow

 To validate the investment, Loss Prevention leaders must track specific metrics.

-• Alert quality: measure the ratio of useful alerts to false positives to tune the system.
+• Alert quality: Measure the ratio of useful alerts to false positives to tune the system.

 ROI and business impact

 Investing in an ORC intelligence network is not just about loss mitigation; it is a financial imperative.
+The retail security market is growing rapidly, driven by the need to counter $115 billion in theft losses (Source: Ainvest).

 Quantifiable financial returns

-• Operational efficiency: beyond security, the same cameras help optimize operations.
+• Operational efficiency: Beyond security, the same cameras help optimize operations.
 "Unattended Checkout" or "Crowding" templates help managers allocate staff efficiently, improving the customer experience and increasing revenue per square foot.

 Comparing security solutions